 -

-Builds an Outcome Mindset: When people focus on making an impact rather than just ticking off tasks, low-value busywork is eliminated.
-This shifts company culture from “What did you do today?” to “What impact did you make today?”
+An outcome mindset.
+When people focus on impact instead of activity, low-value busywork gets cut.
+Culture shifts from “what did you do today?” to “what did you change today?”

-How to Use AI to Draft Your OKRs
+How to use AI to draft your OKR

-One of the biggest bottlenecks teams face when adopting this framework is staring at a blank page.
-Writing good OKRs takes practice.
-Fortunately, modern AI tools like ChatGPT or Claude are exceptional at transforming messy business problems into clean OKR structures.
+The hardest part of adopting OKR for most teams is staring at a blank page.
+Writing good OKR takes practice.
+Modern AI tools like ChatGPT and Claude are excellent at turning a messy business problem into a clean OKR draft.

-Copy and paste this prompt into your AI tool of choice, filling in the bracketed information:
+Copy and paste this prompt, filling in the bracketed details:

 “Act as an expert OKR coach and business strategist.
-My team is responsible for .
-Our biggest strategic bottleneck right now is .
+My team is responsible for [team’s focus].
+Our biggest strategic bottleneck right now is [the problem].

-Based on this problem, write 3 options for a quarterly OKR.
+Based on this, write 3 options for a quarterly OKR.
 For each option:

 1. Provide one inspiring, qualitative Objective.

 2. Provide 3 quantitative Key Results that measure outcomes, not outputs.
-Use the formula ‘Increase/Decrease from to ’.
+Use the formula ‘Increase/Decrease [metric] from [baseline] to [target]’.

-3. Suggest 3 potential initiatives (tasks/projects) we could undertake to move the needle on these Key Results.”
+3. Suggest 3 potential initiatives (tasks or projects) we could run to move the Key Results.”

-If you tell AI to “write sales goals,” it will give you generic tasks.
-If you use the prompt above, AI will transition your thinking from output to outcome.
+If you ask AI to “write sales goals,” it’ll give you generic tasks.
+The prompt above shifts AI from outputs to outcomes.

-To understand how this framework applies across an entire organization, let’s look at how different departments translate strategy into OKRs.
+To see how OKR applies across an organisation, here’s how different departments translate strategy into OKR.

-Sales teams naturally operate with numbers, but OKRs help them focus on pipeline quality and efficiency, rather than just raw quota.
+Sales naturally lives in numbers, but OKR helps the team focus on pipeline quality and efficiency, not just raw quota.

-Objective: Accelerate our enterprise sales motion to dominate the mid-market sector.
+Objective: Accelerate our enterprise sales motion to win the mid-market sector.

 - Key Result 1: Increase average deal size from $15,000 to $25,000.